ReboreExplore/ReboreExplore.github.io/_posts/2021-08-15-getting-started-with-arduino-uno.md

 *“Arduino is an open-source electronic prototyping platform enabling users to create interactive electronic objects.”*— Arduino Official Documentation.

-I have owned an Arduino UNO for quite a long time but never really created a worthy project out of it.
+I have owned an Arduino UNO for quite a long time but never really  documented things that have led to me forgetting a lot of it.
 However, as I reached the realization phase now, I decided to unbox all the electronics and microcontrollers I bought in my college days out of some fancy interest and just help myself and others.
 Thus, this journey cum documentation.

 *Arduino is an open-source hardware and software company that manufactures a wide range of microcontroller boards to assist you in your electronics projects.
 It consists of a programmable circuit board (or microcontroller) and an IDE (integrated development environment) that runs on our PC so that we can interact with the Arduino and vice versa.*